theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing.md

-In this chapter you can find various articles about installation of custom function modules and customizing of the SAP System.
+In this chapter you can find various articles about installation of custom function modules/ABAP framework and customizing of the SAP System.

 ### Installation<br>
-For the following components an installation of a custom function module in SAP is required.
-The custom function modules come with the Theobald Software products.
+For the following components an installation of a custom function module/ABAP framework in SAP is required.
+We deliver this as part of our software.

-**Table**: For most tasks, the installation of a custom function module is recommended or required.
+**Table**: For most tasks, the installation of an ABAP framework is recommended or required.
 Refer to [Custom function module for table extraction](./sap-customizing/custom-function-module-for-table-extraction).

-**Table Join**: The installation of a custom function module is required, refer to [Custom function module for Table Join](./sap-customizing/custom-function-module-for-table-join).
+**Table Join**: The Table Join requires installation of a custom function module.
+However, this component is deprecated.
+Please use the Table component for joining of SAP tables.

 **Report**: The installation of a custom function module is required, refer to [Install Report Custom Function Module](./sap-customizing/install-report-custom-function-module).

-For a manual installation of the custom function use the step-by-step guides in our [knowledge base](https://kb.theobald-software.com/sap/installation-of-the-function-module-Z_THEO_READ_TABLE).

-Alternatively, you can use the transport requests that can be found in the ABAP subfolder of the installation folder.
+Please use the transport requests that can be found in the ABAP subfolder of the installation folder for installation.
 Please have them imported into SAP by your SAP Basis team.

 - **thtrans.zip** (contains custom function modules for *Report* and *Table Join*)
-- **Z_THEO_READ_TABLE.zip** (contains a custom function module for *Table*, applicable for SAP releases >= 740SP05)
+- **Z_THEO_READ_TABLE.zip** (contains a custom function module, ABAP classes and different DDIC objects for *Table*, applicable for SAP releases >= 740SP05)
-- **Z_THEO_READ_TABLE-before_740SP05.zip** (contains a custom function module for *Table*, applicable for SAP releases < 740SP05)
+- **Z_THEO_READ_TABLE-before_740SP05.zip** (contains a custom function module, ABAP classes and different DDIC objects for Table, applicable for SAP releases < 740SP05)

 For more detailed information about installing the transport request please read the following [knowledgebase article](https://kb.theobald-software.com/sap/how-to-import-an-sap-transport-request-with-the-transport-management-system-stms?fromSearch=true) or check the SAP help.

+For uninstalling the ABAP framework of Z_THEO_READ_TABLE, use the deletion transport *Z_THEO_READ_TABLE-deletion_ request*.

 ### Customizing<br>
 For the following components a customizing on the SAP system is required: